sozu-proxy/sozu/doc/debugging_strategies.md

 ### Scalability

-Sozu handles finely its resource usage, and puts hard limits on the number of requests or memory usage.
+Sozu handles its resource usage finely, and puts hard limits on the number of requests or memory usage.

 To track connections, follow these gauges: